Are you a landowner interested in gifting your natural legacy to future generations?

 In addition to the ecological benefits, donating land to INT can also help to protect cultural heritage sites.
 Many of the natural areas on Prince Edward Island have a rich history, and protecting these sites can help us learn more about our past.

-Are you interested in donating your land for Island Nature Trust to protect forever?
+Interested in donating your land to

 Sign up